Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

     }
 }
 ```
-This algotithm isn't efficient and I implement it in separate class, because I will be use it in the next article.
+This algorithm isn't efficient and I implement it in a separate class because I will be using it in the next article.

 Second, server.
-We need listen port, establish a connection, read message, handle and respond.
+We need to listen port, establish a connection, read a message, handle and respond.
-Input and output message are number (for simplicity).
+Input and output messages are numbers (for simplicity).
-Okey, sounds not hard:
+Okey, sounds not too hard:

 ```java
 public class Server {